carbon-language/carbon-lang/clang/docs/LTOVisibility.rst

 linkage unit's LTO unit is empty.
 Each linkage unit has only a single LTO unit.

-The LTO visibility of a class is used by the compiler to determine which classes the virtual function call optimization and control flow integrity features apply to.
+The LTO visibility of a class is used by the compiler to determine which classes the whole-program devirtualization (``-fwhole-program-vtables``) and control flow integrity (``-fsanitize=cfi-vcall``) features apply to.
 These features use whole-program information, so they require the entire class hierarchy to be visible in order to work correctly.

-If any translation unit in the program uses either of the virtual function call optimization or control flow integrity features, it is effectively an ODR violation to define a class with hidden LTO visibility in multiple linkage units.
-A class with public LTO visibility may be defined in multiple linkage units, but the tradeoff is that the virtual function call optimization and control flow integrity features can only be applied to classes with hidden LTO visibility.
+If any translation unit in the program uses either of the whole-program devirtualization or control flow integrity features, it is effectively an ODR violation to define a class with hidden LTO visibility in multiple linkage units.
+A class with public LTO visibility may be defined in multiple linkage units, but the tradeoff is that the whole-program devirtualization and control flow integrity features can only be applied to classes with hidden LTO visibility.
 A class's LTO visibility is treated as an ODR-relevant property of its definition, so it must be consistent between translation units.